Typically trainees should aim to take part in two mini-PATs per year, one in each training post.

 If a nominated assessor is expecting to see a form on their dashboard, then it is likely that they were nominated using a different email address to the one they were registered with.
 If the assessor contacts us, then we can merge the accounts.
 This only takes a few seconds and in most cases resolves the problem instantly.

 Trainees can add further nominations right up until the assessor deadline, but we would recommend giving assessors as much notice as possible.
-If assessors are nominated close to the deadline, and they have difficulty completing the form, then the MSF could end before they have chance to resolve any issue they might be having.
+If assessors are nominated close to the deadline, and they have difficulty completing the form, then the MSF could end before they have the chance to resolve any issue they might be having.

 Reminder emails can be sent to assessors by clicking on the 'Send Reminders' button.
 This will only send an email to those assessors that have not yet submitted a response form.
-In some cases, an assessor may think they have completed the form, but may have missed a required field.
+In some cases, an assessor may think they have completed the form but may have missed a required field.
 Those assessors will receive a reminder that states the form has been partially completed but has not yet been submitted.

 Trainees can send reminders right up until the deadline.
 Forms must be submitted before the deadline.
 If an assessor starts the form before the deadline but submits the form after, it will not be accepted.

-Trainees are expected to complete a mini-PAT self assessment as part of the process.
+Trainees are expected to complete a mini-PAT self-assessment as part of the process.

 Immediately after the deadline, feedback is produced.
 Feedback can be viewed and released by anybody that the trainee has registered as a supervisor.
 This may also include the TPD.
 In the exceptional situation where that is not possible, the Head of School can also release feedback.
 Supervisors can find a step-by-step guide on releasing feedback to a trainee in our online guidance.